 Kosmos K – A lovely, cosy, raw vegan restaurant with a varied menu that includes wraps, salads, amazing freshly pressed juices and desserts.
 It’s a great place to stop for lunch while walking around and exploring the centre of the city.
 Open for breakfast and lunch only, closed on Sundays.

 Grød – The world’s first porridge bar.
-If you love starting your day with a bowl of hot, delicious porridge, this place is a must for breakfast.
+If you love starting your day with a bowl of hot, delicious porridge, this place is a must for breakfast during your 3 days in Copenhagen.
 Porridge is a pretty big deal in Denmark and they do it very well.
 Choose between a variety of toppings such as fruit compotes, fresh fruit, caramel sauce, nuts and seeds and nut butter.
 Open from 9 am- 9 pm every day.

 Coffee shops – Copenhagen has some fantastic cafes and coffee shops and if you like your morning cup of Joe, you could spend forever exploring them all.
 Here are some of my favourites: